Bumble: Cyberflashing

 In 2024, Bumble backed the CONSENT Act, a federal bill which "aims to provide protection for recipients of sexually explicit images, including images manipulated by artificial intelligence or machine learning."

 Reproductive rights

+In September 2021, Bumble set up a relief fund for those affected by the Texas Heartbeat Act.
+In response to the decision in Dobbs v.
+Jackson Women's Health Organization, which overturned Roe v.
+Wade, Bumble made additional donations to the American Civil Liberties Union of Texas and Planned Parenthood.

 Bumble led an amicus brief in both Zurawski v.
 State of Texas (2023) and Moyle v.
 United States (2024), arguing in favor of reproductive rights.